oracle/solaris-userland/README.md

 # Copyright
-Copyright (c) 2010, 2019, Oracle and/or its affiliates.
-All rights reserved.
+Copyright (c) 2010, 2021, Oracle and/or its affiliates.